TRIQS/triqs/doc/reference/plotting_protocols/plotting/plotting.rst

 A little bit more complex, with options.
 Note the use of the `pop method of dict <http://docs.python.org/library/stdtypes.html#dict>`_, which returns and removes the entry from the dict (with a default value).
+All other options that may be passed to the plot function must be added to the returned dict, using the dict `update` method for example, otherwise they will not be used.

 .. plot:: reference/plotting_protocols/plotting/myobject2.py
    :include-source: